kiboschool/course-pm-and-design/src/lessons/proto/prototyping.md

 Benefits of prototypes include:

-- Enable designers to get feedback early from users.
-By testing prototypes with users, designers can gain valuable insights into how users interact with products and identify areas for improvement.
+- **Enable designers to get feedback early from users.** By testing prototypes with users, designers can gain valuable insights into how users interact with products and identify areas for improvement.
-- Align stakeholders around the design.
-By creating tangible prototypes that stakeholders can interact with, designers can better communicate their designs and get buy-in from stakeholders.
+- **Align stakeholders around the design.** By creating tangible prototypes that stakeholders can interact with, designers can better communicate their designs and get buy-in from stakeholders.
-- Save time and resources in the long run.
-By identifying and addressing design problems early, designers can avoid costly and time-consuming changes later on.
+- **Save time and resources.** By identifying and addressing design problems early, designers can avoid costly and time-consuming changes later on.

 Now that we understand their benefits, let's look at the different types of prototypes which can be used to test, refine and validate ideas/designs.